What’s new in acute myeloid leukemia research and treatment?

 Detecting minimal residual disease

-Progress in understanding DNA changes in AML has already provided a highly sensitive test for detecting the smallest amount of leukemia left after treatment (minimal residual disease), even when so few leukemia cells are present that they cannot be found by routine bone marrow tests.
+Progress in understanding the DNA changes in AML cells has already provided highly sensitive tests for detecting the smallest amount of leukemia left after treatment (minimal residual disease), even when so few leukemia cells are present that they can’t be found by routine bone marrow tests.

-The polymerase chain reaction (PCR) test can identify AML cells based on their gene translocations or rearrangements.
-This test can find one leukemia cell among a million normal cells.
+For example, the polymerase chain reaction (PCR) test can identify even very small numbers of AML cells in a sample based on their gene translocations or rearrangements.
 A PCR test can be useful in determining how completely the treatment has destroyed the AML cells.

 Doctors are now trying to determine what effect minimal residual disease has on a patient’s outlook, and how this might affect the need for further or more intensive treatment.

-Studies are being done to find the most effective combination of chemotherapy (chemo) drugs while still avoiding unwanted side effects.
+Researchers are looking to find the most effective combination of chemotherapy (chemo) drugs while still avoiding unwanted side effects.
 This is especially important in older patients, who are less likely to benefit from current treatments.

-Sapacitabine, which is a type of drug known as a nucleoside analog, has shown promise as a treatment option for older patients with AML.
+- Sapacitabine, a type of drug known as a nucleoside analog, which has shown promise as a treatment option for older patients with AML

-Laromustine, a type of chemo drug known as an alkylating agent, is also being tested as an option for in older adults with AML.
+- Laromustine, a type of chemo drug known as an alkylating agent, which is also being tested as an option for in older adults with AML

-Tipifarnib, a newer type of drug known as a farnesyl transferase inhibitor, has also shown promise in early studies.
-Farnesyl transferase inhibitors are drugs that keep a protein that is very active in cancer from functioning.
-These drugs are now being tested in larger clinical trials.
+- Tipifarnib, a newer type of drug known as a farnesyl transferase inhibitor, which has also shown promise in early studies.
+This and similar drugs are now being tested in larger clinical trials.

-Bortezomib (Velcade®) is a type of drug known as a proteasome inhibitor.
-It is helpful in the treatment of multiple myeloma and certain types of lymphoma.
+- Bortezomib (Velcade®), a type of drug known as a proteasome inhibitor.
+It is helpful in treating multiple myeloma and certain types of lymphoma.
 A recent study looked at adding this drug to chemo for AML with promising results.

-The effectiveness of chemo may be limited in some cases because the leukemia cells become resistant to it.
+The effectiveness of chemo may be limited in some cases because the leukemia cells become resistant to it over time.
 Researchers are now looking at ways to prevent or reverse this resistance by using other drugs along with chemo.
+They are also looking at combining chemo with a number of newer types of drugs to see if this might work better.

-Most patients with acute promyelocytic leukemia are treated with ATRA combined with chemo.
-A recent study has shown that combining ATRA with arsenic trioxide was at least as good for many patients.
+Most patients with APL are first treated with ATRA combined with chemo.
+Recent research has shown that combining ATRA with arsenic trioxide is at least as good for many patients.
 This combination had been used before, but often only for patients who couldn’t get the standard chemo drugs.
-With the results of this study, ATRA plus arsenic may be used more often.
+More patients may now get ATRA plus arsenic as their first treatment, allowing them to avoid some of the side effects of chemotherapy.

 Stem cell transplants

+Chemo drugs can help many people with AML, but these drugs don’t always cure the disease.
 New targeted drugs that specifically attack some of the genetic changes seen in AML are now being developed.
+These drugs work differently than standard chemotherapy drugs.

-About 1 person out of 3 with AML has a mutation in the FLT3 gene.
-Several new drugs, called FLT3 inhibitors, target this gene.
+In about 1 person out of 3 with AML, the leukemia cells have a mutation in the FLT3 gene.
+New drugs called FLT3 inhibitors, such as quizartinib, target this gene.
 They have shown activity against AML in early studies, especially when combined with chemotherapy.
-So far, they are only available in clinical trials.
+But so far, they are only available in clinical trials.

-Other gene mutations, such as changes in the c-KIT gene, also appear to be important in some cases of AML, and may become important targets for new therapies.
-Drugs that target this gene, such as imatinib (Gleevec®) and dasatinib (Sprycel®) are already used against other types of leukemia, and are now being studied against AML.
+Changes in the c-KIT gene also appear to be important in some cases of AML.
+Drugs that target this gene, such as dasatinib (Sprycel®), are already used against other types of leukemia, and are now being studied against AML.

-Monoclonal antibodies are man-made versions of immune system proteins (antibodies) that are designed to attach to specific targets, such as substances on the surface of cancer cells.
+Monoclonal antibodies: These are man-made versions of immune system proteins (antibodies) that are designed to attach to specific targets, such as substances on the surface of cancer cells.
 Some work by boosting the body’s immune response against the cancer cells.
-Other monoclonal antibodies have radioactive chemicals or cell poisons attached to them.
-When they are injected into the patient, the antibodies act like a homing device, bringing the radioactivity or poison directly to the cancer cells, which kills them.
-Monoclonal antibodies are often used to treat lymphoma, but their use in leukemia has been more limited.
+Others have radioactive chemicals or cell poisons attached to them.
+When they are injected into the patient, these antibodies act like a homing device, bringing the radioactivity or poison directly to the cancer cells, which kills them.
+Monoclonal antibodies are often used to treat lymphomas, but their use in leukemias has been more limited.

-Gemtuzumab ozogamicin (Mylotarg®) is a monoclonal antibody with a cell poison attached that at one time was approved by the FDA to treat AML in older patients.
-Although it was taken off the market because it didn’t seem very helpful, it is showing promise in certain patients in clinical trials.
+Gemtuzumab ozogamicin (Mylotarg®) is a monoclonal antibody with a cell poison attached to it.
+At one time was approved to treat AML in older patients, but it was taken off the market when studies found it didn’t seem very helpful in the long term.
+However, in recent years it is again showing promise in certain patients in clinical trials.

-Vaccine therapy: A study of an experimental vaccine had promising results.
-For this vaccine, white blood cells (cells of the immune system) are removed from the patient’s blood and exposed to a protein found on many AML cells called Wilms’ tumor 1 protein (WT1).
+Vaccine therapy: Scientists are studying ways to boost the immune reaction against leukemia cells by using vaccines..
+For example, in one vaccine, certain types of white blood cells (cells of the immune system) are removed from the patient’s blood and exposed to a protein found on many AML cells called Wilms’ tumor 1 protein (WT1).
 These cells are then given back to the patient by infusion into a vein (IV).
-In the body, the cells induce other immune system cells to attack the patient’s leukemia.
+In the body, these cells help other immune system cells to attack the leukemia.
+An early study of this vaccine showed promising results, but more research is needed to see if it will be useful.
+Other vaccines are being studied as well.

 Last Medical Review: 07/24/2013